trdroid/Android-Examples/Fragments/README.md

 The Fragment class was released with Android 3.0 (API Level 11).
 The Activity class in and above API Level 11 is aware of the Fragment class.

 Android provided a support library to make the Fragments available to devices running Android 1.6 (API Level 4) or higher.
-The Activity class below API Level 11 has no knowledge of the Fragment class.
-Therefore for API Level < 11, Android provided a Fragment-aware Activity class in the support library: android.support.v4.app.FragmentActivity.
+The Activity class (android.app.Activity) below API Level 11 has no knowledge of the Fragment class.
+Therefore to use Fragments in devices running API Level < 11, including API Level > 11, Android provided a Fragment-aware Activity class in the support library called FragmentActivity (android.support.v4.app.FragmentActivity).

-To use Fragments below API Level 11, the activity class should extend android.support.v4.app.FragmentActivity.
+To use Fragments in devices running API Level > 4, including API Level > 11, the activity class should extend FragmentActivity (android.support.v4.app.FragmentActivity) rather than Activity (andoird.app.Activity).

 ### Details